OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  How The Client Communicates With Hdfs?
+##  How the client communicates with Hdfs?
 The Client communication to HDFS happens using Hadoop HDFS API.
 Client applications talk to the NameNode whenever they wish to locate a file, or when they want to add/copy/move/delete a file on HDFS.
 The NameNode responds the successful requests by returning a list of relevant DataNode servers where the data lives.
 Client applications can talk directly to a DataNode, once the NameNode has provided the location of the data.

 [Table of Contents](#HADOOP)

-##  How The Hdfs Blocks Are Replicated?
+##  How the Hdfs blocks are replicated?
 HDFS is designed to reliably store very large files across machines in a large cluster.
 It stores each file as a sequence of blocks; all blocks in a file except the last block are the same size.
 The blocks of a file are replicated for fault tolerance.
 The block size and replication factor are configurable per file.
 An application can specify the number of replicas of a file.
 The replication factor can be specified at file creation time and can be changed later.
 Files in HDFS are write-once and have strictly one writer at any time.
     The NameNode makes all decisions regarding replication of blocks.
 HDFS uses rack-aware replica placement policy.
 In default configuration there are total 3 copies of a datablock on HDFS, 2 copies are stored on datanodes on same rack and 3rd copy on a different rack.

 [Table of Contents](#HADOOP)

-##  Can You Give Some Examples Of Big Data?
+##  Can you give some examples of Big Data?
 There are many real life examples of Big Data!
 Facebook is generating 500+ terabytes of data per day, NYSE (New York Stock Exchange) generates about 1 terabyte of new trade data per day, a jet airline collects 10 terabytes of censor data for every 30 minutes of flying time.
 All these are day to day examples of Big Data!

 [Table of Contents](#HADOOP)

-##  What Is The Basic Difference Between Traditional Rdbms And Hadoop?
+##  What is the basic difference between traditional Rdbms and Hadoop?
 Traditional RDBMS is used for transactional systems to report and archive the data, whereas Hadoop is an approach to store huge amount of data in the distributed file system and process it.
 RDBMS will be useful when you want to seek one record from Big data, whereas, Hadoop will be useful when you want Big data in one shot and perform analysis on that later.

 [Table of Contents](#HADOOP)

-##  What Is Structured And Unstructured Data?
+##  What is structured and unstructured Data?
 Structured data is the data that is easily identifiable as it is organized in a structure.
 The most common form of structured data is a database where specific information is stored in tables, that is, rows and columns.
 Unstructured data refers to any data that cannot be identified easily.
 It could be in the form of images, videos, documents, email, logs and random text.
 It is not in the form of rows and columns.

 [Table of Contents](#HADOOP)

-##  Since The Data Is Replicated Thrice In Hdfs so Does It Mean That Any Calculation Done On One Node Will Also Be Replicated On The Other Two?
+##  Since the data is replicated thrice in Hdfs so does it mean that any calculation done on One Node will also be replicated on the other Two?
 Since there are 3 nodes, when we send the MapReduce programs, calculations will be done only on the original data.
 The master node will know which node exactly has that particular data.
 In case, if one of the nodes is not responding, it is assumed to be failed.
 Only then, the required calculation will be done on the second replica.

 [Table of Contents](#HADOOP)

-##  What Is Throughput and How Does Hdfs Get A Good Throughput?
+##  What is throughput and how does Hdfs get a good throughput?
 Throughput is the amount of work done in a unit time.
 It describes how fast the data is getting accessed from the system and it is usually used to measure performance of the system.
 In HDFS, when we want to perform a task or an action, then the work is divided and shared among different systems.
 So all the systems will be executing the tasks assigned to them independently and in parallel.
 So the work will be completed in a very short period of time.
 In this way, the HDFS gives good throughput.
 By reading data in parallel, we decrease the actual time to read data tremendously.

 [Table of Contents](#HADOOP)

-##  What Is Streaming Access?
+##  What is streaming access?
 As HDFS works on the principle of ‘Write Once, Read Many‘, the feature of streaming access is extremely important in HDFS.
 HDFS focuses not so much on storing the data but how to retrieve it at the fastest possible speed, especially while analyzing logs.
 In HDFS, reading the complete data is more important than the time taken to fetch a single record from the data.

 [Table of Contents](#HADOOP)

-##  What Is A Commodity Hardware so Does Commodity Hardware Include Ram?
+##  What is a Commodity Hardware so does Commodity Hardware include Ram?
 Commodity hardware is a non-expensive system which is not of high quality or high-availability.
 Hadoop can be installed in any average commodity hardware.
 We don’t need super computers or high-end hardware to work on Hadoop.
 Yes, Commodity hardware includes RAM because there will be some services which will be running on RAM.

 [Table of Contents](#HADOOP)

-##  Is Namenode Also A Commodity?
+##  Is NameNode also a Commodity?
 No. Namenode can never be a commodity hardware because the entire HDFS rely on it.
 It is the single point of failure in HDFS.
 Namenode has to be a high-availability machine.

 [Table of Contents](#HADOOP)

-##  What Is A Metadata?
+##  What is a Metadata?
 Metadata is the information about the data stored in data nodes such as location of the file, size of the file and so on.

 [Table of Contents](#HADOOP)

-##  What Is A Daemon?
+##  What is a Daemon?
 Daemon is a process or service that runs in background.
 In general, we use this word in UNIX environment.
 The equivalent of Daemon in Windows is “services” and in Dos is ” TSR”.

 [Table of Contents](#HADOOP)

-##  What Is A Heartbeat In Hdfs?
+##  What is a Heartbeat in Hdfs?
 A heartbeat is a signal indicating that it is alive.
 A datanode sends heartbeat to Namenode and task tracker will send its heart beat to job tracker.
 If the Namenode or job tracker does not receive heart beat then they will decide that there is some problem in datanode or task tracker is unable to perform the assigned task.

 [Table of Contents](#HADOOP)

-##  How Indexing Is Done In Hdfs?
+##  How indexing is done in Hdfs?
 Hadoop has its own way of indexing.
 Depending upon the block size, once the data is stored, HDFS will keep on storing the last part of the data which will say where the next part of the data will be.
 In fact, this is the base of HDFS.

 [Table of Contents](#HADOOP)

-##  If A Data Node Is Full How It's Identified?
+##  If a Data Node is full how it's identified?
 When data is stored in datanode, then the metadata of that data will be stored in the Namenode.
 So Namenode will identify if the data node is full.

 [Table of Contents](#HADOOP)

-##  If Datanodes Increase Then Do We Need To Upgrade Namenode?
+##  If DataNodes increase then do we need to upgrade NameNode?
 While installing the Hadoop system, Namenode is determined based on the size of the clusters.
 Most of the time, we do not need to upgrade the Namenode because it does not store the actual data, but just the metadata, so such a requirement rarely arise.

 [Table of Contents](#HADOOP)

-##  Are Job Tracker And Task Trackers Present In Separate Machines?
+##  Are Job Tracker and Task Trackers present in separate machines?
 Yes, job tracker and task tracker are present in different machines.
 The reason is job tracker is a single point of failure for the Hadoop MapReduce service.
 If it goes down, all running jobs are halted.

 [Table of Contents](#HADOOP)

-## On What Basis Namenode Will Decide Which Datanode To Write On?
+## On what basis NameNode will decide which DataNode to write on?
 As the Namenode has the metadata (information) related to all the data nodes, it knows which datanode is free.

 [Table of Contents](#HADOOP)

-##  Who Is A user In Hdfs?
+##  Who is a user in Hdfs?
 A user is like you or me, who has some query or who needs some kind of data.

 [Table of Contents](#HADOOP)

-##  Is Client The End User In Hdfs?
+##  Is client the end user in Hdfs?
 No, Client is an application which runs on your machine, which is used to interact with the Namenode (job tracker) or datanode (task tracker).

 [Table of Contents](#HADOOP)

-##  What Is The Communication Channel Between Client And Namenode/datanode?
+##  What is the Communication Channel between client and NameNode/DataNode?
 The mode of communication is SSH.

 [Table of Contents](#HADOOP)

-##  What Is A Rack?
+##  What is a Rack?
 Rack is a storage area with all the datanodes put together.
 These datanodes can be physically located at different places.
 Rack is a physical collection of datanodes which are stored at a single location.
 There can be multiple racks in a single location.

 [Table of Contents](#HADOOP)

-##  On What Basis Data Will Be Stored On A Rack?
+##  On what basis Data will be stored on a Rack?
 When the client is ready to load a file into the cluster, the content of the file will be divided into blocks.
 Now the client consults the Namenode and gets 3 datanodes for every block of the file which indicates where the block should be stored.
 While placing the datanodes, the key rule followed is “for every block of data, two copies will exist in one rack, third copy in a different rack“.
 This rule is known as “Replica Placement Policy“.

 [Table of Contents](#HADOOP)

-##  Do We Need To Place 2nd And 3rd Data In Rack 2 Only?
+##  Do we need to place 2nd and 3rd Data in Rack 2 only?
 Yes, this is to avoid datanode failure.

 [Table of Contents](#HADOOP)

-##  What If Rack 2 And Datanode Fails?
+##  What if Rack 2 and DataNode fails?
 If both rack2 and datanode present in rack 1 fails then there is no chance of getting data from it.
 In order to avoid such situations, we need to replicate that data more number of times instead of replicating only thrice.
 This can be done by changing the value in replication factor which is set to 3 by default.

 [Table of Contents](#HADOOP)

-##  What Is The Difference Between Gen1 And Gen2 Hadoop With Regards To The Namenode?
+##  What is the difference between Gen1 and Gen2 Hadoop with regards to the NameNode?
 In Gen 1 Hadoop, Namenode is the single point of failure.
 In Gen 2 Hadoop, we have what is known as Active and Passive Namenodes kind of a structure.
 If the active Namenode fails, passive Namenode takes over the charge.

 [Table of Contents](#HADOOP)

-##  Do We Require Two Servers For The Namenode And The Datanodes?
+##  Do we require two servers for the NameNode and the DataNodes?
 Yes, we need two different servers for the Namenode and the datanodes.
 This is because Namenode requires highly configurable system as it stores information about the location details of all the files stored in different datanodes and on the other hand, datanodes require low configuration system.

 [Table of Contents](#HADOOP)

-##  Why Are The Number Of Splits Equal To The Number Of Maps?
+##  Why are the number of splits equal to the number of Maps?
 The number of maps is equal to the number of input splits because we want the key and value pairs of all the input splits.

 [Table of Contents](#HADOOP)

-##  Is A Job Split Into Maps?
+##  Is a Job split into maps?
 No, a job is not split into maps.
 Spilt is created for the file.
 The file is placed on datanodes in blocks.
 For each split, a map is needed.

 [Table of Contents](#HADOOP)

-##  Which Are The Two Types Of writes In Hdfs?
+##  Which are the two types of writes In Hdfs?
 There are two types of writes in HDFS:
 + Posted and non-posted write.
 Posted Write is when we write it and forget about it, without worrying about the acknowledgement.
         It is similar to our traditional Indian post.